punkave/frontend-challenge/README.md

 ## Extra credit

 * Host it:
-  * Make your app available on a server that we can communicate with from the office, not just running it locally.
-Although this is not a system administration job, we're interested in seeing that you are comfortable with the fundamentals of making something live on a webserver.
-(Hint: Heroku, Now, Digital Ocean and Linode are all options to consider.)
+  * Make your app available on the web instead of hosting it locally!
+Although systems administration isn't a huge part of this position, we're interested in learning about your comfort level with the fundamentals of making something publicly available.
+(Hint: GitHub Pages or Netlify might be options to consider.)
 * Ask the user whether they are looking for a bike, or a place to park one.
 * Use color or some other means to emphasize when there are plenty of bikes/racks, or very few.
 * Update in real time.